nucleome/Tutorial-SingeCellHiC/README.md

 ## Starting data service using the demo data
 We have provided a demo data set (only Hi-C data on chromosome 19 is included to reduce data size) and corresponding excel configuration file to directly launch a local data service and explore features in Nucleome Browser.

+You can see the following video tutorials for different operating systems and the below text version for reference.

+- Linux machine video tutorial ()
+- macOS machine video tutorial ()

 First, you need to open a terminal in Linux or macOS and get the complete path of the current folder.
 In Linux and macOS, this can be done using the `pwd` command.